Approximating the universal thermal climate index using sparse regression with orthogonal polynomials: Results and discussion

-In Fourier analysis, the magnitude of coefficients typically decays as $1/n$ (where $n$ is the order of the term) for functions of bounded variation \cite{stein2011fourier} - a class that includes many naturally occurring signals and is a reasonable assumption for observational data.
+In Fourier analysis, the magnitude of coefficients typically decays as $1/n$ (where $n$ is the order of the term) for functions of bounded variation \citep{stein2011fourier} -- a class that includes many naturally occurring signals and is a reasonable assumption for observational data.
 This decay reflects the fact that higher-order (or higher-frequency) components contribute less to the overall structure of such functions.
-A similar trend is observed in sparse regression using orthogonal polynomial bases, see Fig. \ref{fig:6}(a).
+A similar trend is observed in sparse regression using orthogonal polynomial bases, see Fig.~\ref{fig:5}(c).
 When coefficients are sorted by magnitude, they exhibit a clear decreasing pattern, analogous to the Fourier case, with lower-order terms capturing the dominant structure and higher-order terms refining the approximation in a controlled manner.

-This suggests that through the use of sparse regression with an orthogonal polynomial basis we have achieved a Fourier-like decomposition of the UTCI Offset in the Legendre basis (instead of the trigonometric one).
-This has a number of theoretical advantages: due to the orthogonality of the basis functions, the decomposition minimizes the $L_{2}$ distance (least squares) between approximation and function, guaranteeing the best possible polynomial fit for a given model complexity \cite{stein2011fourier}.
+This suggests that through the use of sparse regression with an orthogonal polynomial basis, we have achieved a Fourier-like decomposition of the UTCI Offset in the Legendre basis (instead of the trigonometric one).
+This has a number of theoretical advantages: due to the orthogonality of the basis functions, the decomposition minimizes the $L_{2}$ distance (least squares) between approximation and function, guaranteeing the best possible polynomial fit for a given model complexity \citep{stein2011fourier}.
 Additionally, the coefficients are uncorrelated and hierarchically structured, ensuring that lower-order components remain stable as higher-order terms are added—enhancing both interpretability and numerical robustness.

-Fig. \ref{fig:6}(b) shows the spatial distribution of the error between the proposed sparse regression fit (using a degree 10 Legendre polynomial) and the true UTCI Offset values for a fixed relative humidity of 5\%.
-The errors are small and smoothly varying, indicating good agreement across the input space.
+Based on the analysis results and one of the initial goals (that the new approximation should have comparable computational complexity to the existing one), we selected the sparse regression model based on tenth-degree Legendre polynomials as the most suitable approximation.
+The final version of the new polynomial, which has 209 coefficients, was calculated using the whole dataset of tabulated values.